KCPA:

 married for just three years when they put KCPA on the air

 Owners Charles and Peggy Ames were a young couple in their 20s, and became entrepreneurs soon after their marriage in 1957.
 Charles had recently graduated from SMU, and Peggy's parents were theater owners.
-The couple opened the High Fidelity Associates stereo store at 710 Wynnewood Village in August, 1959, to capitalize on the newly-approved stereophonic FM sound.
+With some financial help from Charles' father, the couple opened the High Fidelity Associates stereo store at 710 Wynnewood Village in August, 1959, to capitalize on the newly-approved stereophonic FM sound.
 While the FM band had been around since the 1940s, it wasn't until 1958 when the FCC ok'd stereo broadcasting.
 A second High Fidelity Associates store opened in Preston Center in 1960, and that also became the first home of the Ames' next venture, KCPA-FM (C-P-A: Charles/Peggy Ames.)
 What better way to sell high-priced stereo equipment than to have your own radio station to demonstrate the sound to customers?
+A company was formed called Merchants Broadcasting that owned the new station on paper.

 Bob Johnston,